Zheynas/static-content-challenge/README.md

 ## Viewing this site
 You can view this live!
 Go here -> https://sshepherd-static-content.azurewebsites.net

-Note: It is hosted on a consumption tier so it might take a few mins to warm up.
+Note: It is hosted on a consumption tier so it might take a few mins to warm up, it works best if you open the link on a new tab i've found

 ## Adding Content